 -configtest flag specified.
 For example:

-You’ll see a message if an error in the configuration file is found.
+You’ll see a message if the Beat finds an error in the file.

 Wrap Regular Expressions in Single Quotation Marksedit

 If you need to specify a regular expression in a YAML file, it’s a good idea to wrap the regular expression in single quotation marks to work around YAML’s tricky rules for string escaping.

 Windows paths in particular sometimes contain spaces or characters, such as drive letters or triple dots, that may be misinterpreted by the YAML parser.